sugarlabs/aslo-v4/README.md

 ## TODO
 - [x] Create search function js file, JSON data file & html page stitching them together
 - [ ] NOTE: how will I ensure that results are presented in  some order when more than one search result is of equal standing in term of keywords match/ranking etc. Popularity/download counts or newest/last updated?
-- [x] Python script to automatically add all apps to app store, generate html pages and append entry to JSON search index file.
+- [x] Python script to automatically add all apps to aslo4, generate html pages and append entry to JSON search index file.
 - [x] Create demo website
 - [x] Add copyright & license information
 - [x] For production version, compress index.json file.
 Also use compressed version of jquery.